Definitely-not-AWS-Workshops/workshop-2-blog/content/15-Set-Up-Slack-Notifications/_index.md

 pre : " <b> 15. </b> "
 ---

-You next configure the required configuration for CodeDeploy and GitHub Actions notifications to Slack.
+You next configure the required configurations for CodeDeploy and GitHub Actions notifications to Slack.

 #### Content